navarrew/strain-comp/README.md

 `conda create -n whatever_you_want_to_name_your_environment -c conda-forge python=3.11 biopython mmseqs2 pandas seaborn xlsxwriter ncbi-datasets-cli`

-or use the 'environment.yml' file provided here.
+Or use the 'environment.yml' file provided in this repository.
+The environment will be named 'navpipe' unless you modify it in the file.
 `conda env create -f environment.yml`